EtchedPixels/FUZIX/Kernel/platform-rpipico/README.md

 You should now end up with `build/fuzix.uf2` and `filesystem.uf2`.
-The `uf2` files can be flashed onto the Pico in the usual way (i.e. connect it up as a mass storage device and copy the file on).
+The `uf2` files can be flashed onto the Pico in the usual way (i.e. connect it up as a mass storage device and copy the files on).
 Alternatively, you can use OpenOCD to load `build/fuzix.elf`.
-Then, connect a UART and boot.
+Once the board has rebooted it will appear as a USB serial device which you can connect to.
+Alternatively, connect a terminal to UART 0 on the Pico.

 If you want to use an SD card, note that only filesystems up to 32MB are supported.
 To format a file system, do this from the Fuzix shell: